the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Move messages below the calendar grid in the mobile version of Month View.
 [TEC-3793]
 * Tweak - Display a message to let visitors know the selected Month View day has no events in mobile.
 [TEC-3812]
 * Tweak - Add compatibility for the Full Site Editor navigation block.
 [TEC-3850]
+* Tewak - Filter the type of files allowed to upload into the EA Client [TEC-3882]

 = [5.6.0] 2021-04-29 =